NoBiscuit4U/Overseer-ML/AboutRepo.md

 -I will also minimize the usage of other libraries mainly only using numpy.

-Since I will be working with csvs for training and test datasets, any csvs used will have an associate link in a text file pertaining to the location to which I found it
+Since I will be working with csvs for training and test datasets, any csvs used will have an associate link in a text file pertaining to the location to which I found it.